 - Place the balls on a waxed-paper-lined (or parchment-paper-lined) baking sheet and refrigerate while you prepare the white candy coating.

 - Place the white candy coating in a microwave-safe bowl and microwave until melted, stirring after every 30 seconds to prevent overheating.

-- Refrigerate the tray briefly, for 10-15 minutes, until the white coating is set.
-For the best taste and texture, serve these truffles at room temperature.
+- Refrigerate the tray briefly, for 10 to 15 minutes, until the white coating is set.
+For the best taste and texture, serve the truffles at room temperature.
 Store them in an airtight container in the refrigerator for up to two weeks.